 Drawing on her experience managing global capital market risks, Mona Sutphen discusses how financial sanctions and investment restrictions have emerged as the ‘go to’ US policy tool and will remain a feature of the policy landscape.
 She explains how the combination of a tighter regulatory regime and demands for greater transparency will make compliance increasingly difficult and costly for global financial institutions, including in the private equity world.

-The world is seeing a retreat of the ‘rules-based’ trading order, even as global trade activity itself remains healthy.
-As the move to the digital economy gains momentum, the US ‘pro-trade’ political constituencies are less powerful, while major trading partners are scrambling to develop alternative markets in anticipation of a US retreat from defensing the multilateral trading regime.
-Mona Sutphen sees this trend as already having major consequences for US companies that rely on export markets for growth and draws on her experience in geopolitics and the financial markets to explain why this is likely to be a source of tension for the foreseeable future, especially in the case of China.
+The world is seeing a retreat of the ‘rules-based’ trading order as the move to the digital economy gains momentum and major powers seek greater national control of supply chains.
+Mona Sutphen sees this trend as already having major consequences for US companies that rely on export markets and complex global supply chains and draws on her experience in geopolitics and the financial markets to explain why this is likely to be a source of tension for the foreseeable future.

 Design and Developed by eBiz Solutions